 Useful links for road bike shoppers…

 Giant Contend 2018

 The Giant Contend is the brand’s entry level aluminium road bike.
 If you’re starting out on your journey with two wheels, this is likely to be the one you’re considering.
 Likewise, if you want a reliable commuter or a winter bike you can trust through the seasons, it’s a good bet.

 The geometry is designed to feel fast and fun, but with a high enough stack, short enough reach and long enough wheelbase that stability and comfort are well taken care of, too.

 With the introduction of disc brakes and an ‘SL’ (super light) frame material, models do travel north of £1,000 for those looking to spend more.

 The fork is a hybrid composite carbon, with what Giant calls the ‘OverDrive’ aluminium steerer.
-OverDrive features a lot in the Giant lingo, and means that the casing is oversized, as are the bearings – thus creating a stiffer front end.
+OverDrive features a lot in the Giant lingo, and it’s their name for a tapered steerer (they did invent the concept).

 The top end versions are Giant Contend SL Disc models, starting at £999.
 As you’d expect, these come with disc brakes – which are significantly more effective in wet conditions.
 As per all the models above, the Giant Contend SL Disc bikes come in two iterations with different spec levels – but both come with Giant’s own Conduct Hydraulic disc brakes.